-As far as the modalities of payment for water use is concerned the communities have opted for the Pay-As-You-Fetch (PAYF) method instead of monthly or quarterly rates per household or person.
-The charge per 18-litre bucket is Two Hundred cedis (&ppsi200) which is approximately equivalent to Two cents (US\$0.02) and the charge per cubic metre is &ppsi20000 (US\$1.10).
+In paying for water the communities have opted for the Pay-As-You-Fetch (PAYF) method instead of the usual monthly or quarterly rates per household or person.
+The charge per 18-litre bucket is Two Ghana Pesewas $(GH \not\in 0.02)$ which is approximately equivalent to Two cents (US\$0.02) and the charge per cubic metre is One Ghana Cedi $(GH \not\in 1.00)$, approximately (US\$0.93).

-This system is organised as follows:
+This PAYF system is organised as follows: